Slavic 351/551:

 Materials:

-Readings on electronic reserves, a class packet (available at Professional Copy, 4200 University Ave).
+Readings on canvas, a class packet (available at Professional Copy, 4200 University Ave).

-u Readings and Class Participation: Follow the reading schedule closely and be prepared to discuss assigned texts in class.
-See handout on Reading and Class Discussion on the class website.
-Class participation = 100 points.
+1. Readings and Class Participation: Follow the reading schedule and be prepared to discuss assigned texts in class.

-w Exercises: In class and take-home = 175 points total
+3. Exercises: in class and take-home = 175 points total

-A short final paper (5 or > pages) (50 points) and class presentation (25 points).
-You should discuss your topic with the instructor or the TA and by 5/10 send an email to the instructor with your topic and three references you plan to use.
+5. A final paper (7 or > pages) (= 40 points, paper, 15 presentation, 15 handout).
+You should discuss your topic with the instructor and by 5/11 send an email to the instructor with your topic and three references you plan to use.
 See the class website for hints on How to write a research paper, consult the Selected References file, and check out Past student paper topics.
-During the last week of classes you will present your research to the class (with handouts).
+Total points=570

 Slavic 351/551 Materials